mziyabo/mziyabo.github.io/_posts/2024-04-07-argo-cd-ui-extension-for-trivy-vulnerabilities.md

 image: "/assets/img/vuln-dashboard.png"
 ---

-After installing the [Trivy Operator](https://aquasecurity.github.io/trivy-operator), an open-source security scanner, into my Kubernetes cluster, I noticed the JSON reports could get pretty big and would need some tool to parse them.
+After installing the [Trivy Operator](https://aquasecurity.github.io/trivy-operator), an open-source security scanner, into my Kubernetes cluster, I noticed the generated JSON vulnerability reports could get pretty big and would need some tool to parse them.

 My preference was to view the data in `Argo CD`, largely out of `Argo CD` being an *almost* default Kubernetes interface for cluster admins and developers.